There’s a difference between the price you sell at and how much you pay yourself … you knew that already (didn’t you?!)

 This is an interesting part of the True Profit equation.
 Hiring a team is often a critical part of ensuring your business is not ALL about you.
 You can’t be the expert, web designer, customer services manager AND the tea maker.
-At some point you will need to hire to ensure your True Profit is realised.
+At some point, you will need to hire to ensure your True Profit is realised.

 Starting small with an assistant who may help manage your diary appointments and answer your phone is a good place to begin.
 Over time, as you learn to delegate, you will outsource more of the doing of your business; graphics, content creation, bookkeeping right through to online business managers and possibly salespeople.

 However, there is a tipping point that hiring a team eats into your True Profit.
 A very good friend of mine found herself celebrating a 6 figure plus business.
-From the outside her business was a huge success and she was recognised as one of the leading experts in her field.
-But pull back the curtains and there was a 8 person team working away costing her thousands of pounds every month.
+From the outside, her business was a huge success and she was recognised as one of the leading experts in her field.
+But pull back the curtains and there was an 8 person team working away costing her thousands of pounds every month.
 Her turnover was high but what she was paying herself was minimal.

-Her True Profit was almost non existent.
+Her True Profit was almost non-existent.